-Your adventure begins as you arrive in the UK, where transport will be arranged to collect you from Chester or Station or directly in Blaenau-Ffestiniog.
+Your adventure begins as you arrive in the UK, where transport will be arranged to collect you from Chester Station or directly in Betws-y-Coed.
 It’s well connected to Manchester, Liverpool and London making your journey smooth and hassle-free.

-To make the most of your trip, we recommend arriving in the morning or afternoon, giving you time to settle in and also a great opportunity to meet your fellow adventurers.
+We will start our journey to the mountains around 3pm.
+If you arrive earlier you can store your luggage with us and use the time to explore Chester.
 If you’re arriving a day early, we can suggest excellent accommodation options to ensure a relaxed start to your journey.

 After several days of hiking through Snowdonia’s wild landscapes, today is a chance to slow down, explore the villages at your own pace, or take a day trip to one of the country’s other stunning destinations.